mranisz/fmdummy/README.md

 ```

 ##Usage
-To use the fmdummy libriary:
+To use the FMDummy library:
 - include "fmdummy/fmdummy.h" to your project
 - compile it with "-std=c++11 -O3 -mpopcnt" options and link it with libriaries:
   - fmdummy/libfmdummy.a
   - fmdummy/libs/libaelf64.a

 ##API
-There are several functions you can call on each of the fmdummy text index:
+There are several functions you can call on each of the FMDummy text index:
-- **building** the index using the text:
+- **build** the index using the text:
 ```
 void build(unsigned char* text, unsigned int textLen);
 ```
-- **saving** the index to file called fileName:
+- **save** the index to file called fileName:
 ```
 void save(char *fileName);
 ```
-- **loading** the index from file called fileName:
+- **load** the index from file called fileName:
 ```
 void load(char *fileName);
 ```